 Comfort and Fit

 Each person has a different foot shape, width, and size, but we did our best to compare boots for touring and downhill comfort, as well as how each liner affected fit.
 Our test team represents a variety of foot shapes, all in size 26.5.
-Our lead test editor has feet that are right in the middle of the road.
-They aren't super wide, nor super narrow.
-Ours is a comparative, qualitative assessment, largely based on the experience of our lead testers.
+Our lead test editor has feet that are neither wide nor narrow.
+Ours is a comparative, qualitative assessment largely based on the experience of our lead testers.
 With length fixed at 26.5, for test and comparison purposes, we compared rough estimates of the boot's volume and additionally noted toe box, overall volume, and heel pocket retention/volume.
 We also commented on general impression of width, though volume is a better metric.

 Fit is king, but there is one major non-fit-related comfort criteria we looked at.
 For some boots to get lighter, materials in both shell and liner have gotten thinner.
-Thinning the liner serves two major purposes.
-First, it is less material.
-Therefore, it is lighter.
-Additionally, and less obvious but thin shell materials offer better support when they fit closer to your foot.
+Thin shell materials offer better support when they fit closer to your foot.
 Any shell material offers better support when it is close to your foot, but thin shell materials need that performance bump more.
 In the end, some liners are thinner than others.
 For bony feet, no matter how well you fit the boots, thin liner boots are more prone to cause pressure points.

 The ultra-light boots are the least insulating, while the beefy boots are the warmest.
 A notable exception is the Scarpa Maestrale RS.
 It is among the lighter four-buckle boots in the test, but the liner is thick and fluffy.
 Scarpa works with Intuition Brand for their liners, and Intuition liners are proven and highly functional.
 Many will replace stock liners with Intuition liners for performance, warmth, and comfort.
 If you are committed to Intuition liners, Scarpa saves you significant hassle and expense by sourcing their liners from Intuition.